 When most people look at a small room, they see problems.
 If you don't have a design background, the idea of squeezing a sofa into an already cramped living room or finding extra storage when floor space is limited just isn't fun.
-But when IKEA stylists enter a small space, they see opportunities.
+But when IKEA stylists enter a small space, they see opportunity.

 It begs the question: Are you actually using all of your space to your advantage?
-If our chat with Janice Simonsen, IKEA U.S. Design Spokesperson, is anything to go by, the answer is probably 'no.' Here, we rifled through the best of IKEA's extensive interior images to pinpoint the styling tips that will make your home feel 10 times bigger.
+If our chat with IKEA U.S. design spokesperson Janice Simonsen is anything to go by, the answer is probably "no."

 Just because an item was designed for one purpose, doesn't mean that's all it can be used for.
-"One of the main principals of small space living is to have furnishings, particularly large items like tables, provide double duty," explains Simonsen.
+"One of the main principles of small space living is to have furnishings, particularly large items like tables, provide double duty," explains Simonsen.

-Turn Clutter into Art
+Turn Clutter Into Art

 Walk into each room in your home and look up.
 According to Simonsen, the space above doors is among the most underused in homes.
-"Utilizing high cabinets above doors can help make the space feel less crowded.
-"Also, the best way to use high storage, as it’s not as accessible as lower cabinets, is to use if for storing items you do not need access to on daily basis, such as seasonal items that only need to be used a couple of times a year," she says.
+Utilizing high cabinets above doors can help make the space feel less crowded.
+"Also, the best way to use high storage, as it’s not as accessible as lower cabinets, is to use it for storing items you do not need access to on daily basis, such as seasonal items that only need to be used a couple of times a year," she adds.

 If you'd rather mask open shelves or cabinets that stretch up the walls and above doorways, use lighting to guide the eye.
 A carefully chosen pendant hung low will shed light on the spotless countertop, rather than the storage above it.

-Create a Dual Space
+Create a Split Space